ash/raku-course/essentials/scalar-variables/exercises/answer/solution/index.md

 ## Output

-Run the program and enter a name when you get the prompt:
+Run the program and see what it prints:

 ```console
 $ raku exercises/scalar-variables/answer.raku